2022 24 Hours of Le Mans: Post-race

 The top three teams in each of the four classes appeared on the podium to collect their trophies and spoke to the media at individual press conferences.
 Hirakawa said that he did not expect to win the race in his first year with Toyota, and his next objective was to win as many as possible.
 Hartley admitted being emotional about winning and said it was an "amazing race because we were pushing each other so hard.
 We were giving it everything: there was nothing left on the table because it was so evenly matched."
 López said that making a car run perfectly was difficult.
 Toyota's technical director, Pascal Vasselon, called the speed of the Glickenhaus cars "remarkable" given the team's inexperience.
 Briscoe called Glickenhaus' podium finish "a massive accomplishment", but was disappointed at not matching Toyota's pace.
 Westbrook said that finishing third felt like a victory, and Mailleux described a podium result as "so unreal".

 Félix da Costa said about the LMP2 win, "The win is special, but the way to get there takes a lot.
 It's a collective victory."
-González said it was Jota's dream to win, something they had prepared for, for the previous three years.
+González said it was Jota's dream to win, something they had prepared for during the previous three years.
 Bruni said that luck was a factor in winning LMGTE Pro when the Corvette and the No. 92 Porsche encountered issues: "This is part of racing.
 Sometimes it works well, other times it works bad.
 For sure they were not lucky, Corvette was unlucky.
 In the end Le Mans chooses [whether] you win or not.
 This is the special thing of Le Mans.
 Sometimes she recognises you, other times not."
 Lietz said a lot of misfortune and difficulty in the preceding two years prevented Porsche from achieving a decent result and that it felt good for them to be lucky again.
 Keating said that his LMGTE Am win gave him a "little bit of vindication" after a 2019 post-race fuel disqualification from first place: "Somebody asked me what it feels like to win Le Mans, I told them this is my second!
 Everyone knows we won it in 2019, the difference is this one will be in the record books.
 There's something special about that".